DASSL/ClassDB/pgInstance/testPrepareClassDBREADME.txt

 and Instructor roles created, these have to be manually tested by logging in to the DBMS using the following usernames and passwords.
 Keep in mind that usernames and passwords are CASE SENSITIVE.
-After testing, please log back in as a superuser and run testCreateGroupsCleanup.sql
+After testing, please log back in as a superuser and run testPrepareClassDBCleanup.sql

 Students: